ibm-granite/granite-code-ide/README.md

 ### Everything is local, configurable by you

-- Pick the Granite code model to use for chat and code completion.
+- Install the granite 8b code instruct model for both chat and code completion.
+- Optionally, install the granite 8b code base model for code completion.
-- All models run locally on your laptop by using [Ollama](https://ollama.com "target=_blank").
-You don't need a cloud service.
+- These models run locally on your laptop using <a href="https://ollama.com" target="_blank">Ollama</a>.

 ## Setup

-IBM Granite.Code accesses models by using [Ollama](https://ollama.com "target=_blank"), which is a widely-used local inferencing engine for LLMs.
-Ollama wraps the underlying model-serving project [llama.cpp](https://github.com/ggerganov/llama.cpp "target=_blank").
+IBM Granite.Code accesses models through <a href="https://ollama.com" target="_blank">Ollama</a>, which is a widely-used local inferencing engine for LLMs.
+Ollama wraps the underlying model-serving project <a href="https://github.com/ggerganov/llama.cpp" target="_blank">llama.cpp</a>.

 ### Install Ollama

-- MacOS, Linux, Windows: Download and run the [ollama installer](https://ollama.com/download "target=_blank")
+- MacOS, Linux, Windows: Download and run the <a href="https://ollama.com/download" target="_blank">ollama installer</a>
-- On MacOS, you can also use [homebrew](https://brew.sh/ "target=_blank") to install Ollama:
+- On MacOS, you can also use <a href="https://brew.sh/" target="_blank">homebrew</a> to install Ollama:

   ```shell
   brew install ollama